hantsy/spring-security-oauth2-resourceserver-example/docs/keycloak.md

 The `--build` here is used to build Docker image from Dockerfile at the first time.

 Open a browser, navigate to http://localhost:8000 or https://localhost:8443.
-In the login page, input user/password pair that set in the *docker-compose.yaml*, then enter the Keycloak administration console.
+In the login page, input Keycloak ADMIN user/password pair that already set in the *docker-compose.yaml*, then enter the Keycloak administration console.

 1. Create a new Realm *demo*.
 2. Switch to *demo* Realm, create a new client *demo-client*, enable *Client Authentication*, *Authorization* in the *Capability config* page.
 3. Create a new user *demouser*, enable *Email Verified*.
 Set password for the new created user.

-Currently if you open http://localhost:8000/realms/demo/.well-known/openid-configuration using a browser or `curl`, you will preview all available OIDC configurations for this realm.
+Currently if you open http://localhost:8000/realms/demo/.well-known/openid-configuration in a browser or use `curl` command line, you can preview all available OIDC configurations for this realm.

 > For production deployment, you can choose Kubernetes ready [Keycloak Operator](https://www.keycloak.org/operator/installation).